"Rich-Get-Richer"? Platform Attention and Earnings Inequality using Patreon Earnings Data

+A further caveat concerns the conversion rate from platform attention to Patreon subscriptions, which may vary across platforms for reasons unrelated to algorithmic attention allocation.
+We discuss this confound formally in Section~\ref{sec:conversion_confound}.

+One interpretation of declining $\alpha$ values is that platforms' algorithmic allocations have become more concentrated, which may be associated with increasing market power \parencite{strauss2024Amazon, o2024algorithmic, Doctorow2024} -- though the relationship between within-platform earnings allocations (driven by algorithmic attention) and market structure is not straightforward (Section \ref{sec:conclusion}).
+Potential corrective measures (Section \ref{sec:conclusion}), such as mandating recommendation systems that better incentivize long-tail content creation \parencite{park2008long, hu2023incentivizing, yao2024unveiling}, may effectively foster more equitable creator ecosystems.
+And to the extent that unequal earnings distributions reflect a platform's algorithmic market power \parencite{o2024algorithmic}, antitrust policy may have a role to play too.\footnote{But if algorithmic addiction suspends rational consumer choice then consumer protection laws may be a more appropriate algorithmic governance channel.}

-Notably, unlike income distribution models where the power law typically governs only the extreme right tail, with the majority of the distribution better explained by exponential or gamma-type distributions \parencite{tao2019exponential}, our results indicate that social media earnings data as a whole are largely dominated by a power law, as evidenced by the small estimated minimum dollar values at which power law dynamics emerge.
-Despite a few previous studies employing Patreon earning data \parencite{regner2021crowdfunding, el2022quantifying, hutson2021youtube}, we provide the first systematic analysis of the nature of the distribution -- and in turn the likely economic process or algorithmic mechanisms generating this data.
-Moreover, we provide some of the only evidence on the distribution of earnings of content creators \parencite{influencermarketinghub2023creator, peres2024creator}.
+Despite previous studies employing Patreon data \parencite{regner2021crowdfunding, el2022quantifying, hutson2021youtube}, we provide the first systematic analysis of the earnings distribution's underlying structure and the economic processes or algorithmic mechanisms generating it.
+We also provide some of the only evidence on content creator earnings distributions \parencite{influencermarketinghub2023creator, peres2024creator, Naceva_2025_CreatorEP}.